robotAstray/quantum-runner/README.md

 This game was created during [Quantum Game Jam 23](https://itch.io/jam/quantum-game-jam-2023).

 Tunnel Bounce is an endless runner game that combines the notable platform game subgenre with the challenge of managing multiple characters in a unique way.
-In this game, you will control a single character.

-Upon encountering obstacles, can either tunnel through them or bounce off them.
-You can think of the characters as atom that can loose electrons, Neutrons or Protons when encountering certain barriers.
-Your goal is to gather resources, navigate various barriers, and reach your destination while making strategic decisions about your characters.
-The runners are particles which are represented by spherical objects.
-And if the runner hits a red cylinder it dies.
+Tunnel Bounce is about balancing survival and prosperity in a quantum setting.

+Survival: In this world, there are obstacles that could potentially be fatal for the runners.
+To increase your chances of survival, it's helpful to employ quantum coherence to create as many copies of runners as possible.
+This way, even if some copies are lost, others will continue to thrive.

+Prosperity: There are coins to be collected.
+In the event of a quantum collapse, only one runner and its coins will remain, while all other runners and their fortunes will be lost.
+Therefore, it's useful not to create an excessive number of copies, allowing you to maintain focus on the runners whose total fortunes is worth more.

 ## Concept